byunw/byunw.github.io/multivariable-calculus.md

 There is no way I can reach the element 6 from an element in the domain of f using f.
 By definition, this function is not a bijective function.

+## Function Composition
+Let's assume two functions f: X->Y and g: Y->Z and the codomain of f and the domain of g are the same sets. we define g ∘ f: X -> Z as the following: g(f(x)).

 ## What is the formal definition of finite limit?